 - Consent to disclosure of personally identifiable information contained in their educational records,

 - File with the U.S. Department of Education a complaint regarding an alleged violation under the FERPA act or its implementing regulations, The department’s address is Family Policy Compliance Office; U.S. Department of Education; 400 Maryland Avenue, S.W.; Washington, DC 20202-4605.

 - Obtain a copy of the School’s student records policy (see below)

 - For additional information on FERPA, visit the U.S. Department of Education website

 Price of Attendance

-Tuition at the Chicago campus is currently $17,725 for radio and television broadcasting and $11,250 for Emphasis Programs.
+Tuition at the Chicago campus is currently $18,225 for the Radio and Television Broadcasting Program and $11,875 for Emphasis Programs.
 Tuition charges are divided evenly between the three quarters.
 All students also pay a $125 Enrollment Fee.
 Books and lab fees are included in tuition charges.
 The Cost of Attendance used for all students at the campus, which includes indirect costs such as room and board, transportation, personal expenses, and loan fees, as well as the direct costs (tuition, fees, supplies) is shown below:

 |Room and Board||$8,480|

 |Books and Supplies||$1,278|

 Net Price Calculator